expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 The options you can supply when making a call to [`AppleAuthentication.signInAsync()`](#appleauthenticationsigninasyncoptions).
 None of these options are required.

 - **requestedScopes (_[AppleAuthenticationScope](#appleauthenticationappleauthenticationscope)[]_)** - The scope of personal information to which your app is requesting access.
 The user can choose to deny your app access to any scope at the time of logging in.
 Defaults to `[]` (no scopes).
-- **state (_string_)** - Data that’s returned to you unmodified in the corresponding credential after a successful authentication.
+- **state (_string_)** - Data that's returned to you unmodified in the corresponding credential after a successful authentication.
 Used to verify that the response was from the request you made.
 Can be used to avoid replay attacks.

 ## Error Codes